nsubordin81/coding-scratch/problem_parking_lot.md

 - _I have trouble positioning things in 3d space with just an array of x y z coordinates_

 - _I am learning rapier_

+  - I don't know what kinematic position is

 - forgot the syntax to import threejs, and I need to remember what the glob i mport significance is